 10.4.19 Teledyne DVL Input

 This function is designed for interfacing with Teledyne DVL systems.
+This allows Sublocus to navigate underwater.
 It accepts data in the PD0 output data format at rates 1Hz or higher.

 10.4.20 Tritech USBL Input